-- Address assignment by DHCP server

-- Address assignment by BOOTP server

-- Fixed IP address

-- Post configuration file (see page 235).
-If a post configuration file exists, this assignment method

-has priority over the others.
+- Address assignment by DHCP server based on the Network Name of the Ethernet interface - Address assignment by BOOTP server based on the MAC address of the Ethernet interface - Fixed IP address - Post configuration file (see page 245).
+If a post configuration file exists, this assignment method has priority over the others.